 VU University Amsterdam

-FL is a member of the Academic Advisory Board of Sunstar Suisse S.A for GrindCare®.
-FL receives research funding from Sunstar Suisse S.A and SomnoMed.
+FL is a member (unpaid) of the Academic Advisory Boards of Sunstar Suisse S.A for GrindCare® and for Oral Function.
+FL receives research grants from Sunstar Suisse S.A, Airway management, Vivisol, SomnoMed-Goedegebuure, and Health Holland.
 FL is an author of several references cited in this topic.

 DM is an author of several references cited in this topic.